Fonsecanichs/HBM-Literature/docs/06-Thorax.md

 ## Ribcage

-- Katzenberger,2020 [@Katzenberger2020]: Effects of sex, age, and two loading rates on the tensile material properties of human rib cortical bone
+- Katzenberger, 2020 [@Katzenberger2020]: Effects of sex, age, and two loading rates on the tensile material properties of human rib cortical bone

 > There were no significant differences in material properties between sexes and no significant interactions between age and sex.